About Faculty for the Future program

 About the Schlumberger Foundation

-The Schlumberger Foundation is a nonprofit entity that supports STEM education.
-Recognizing the link between science, technology, and socioeconomic development, as well as the key role of education in realizing individual potential, the Schlumberger Foundation flagship program is Faculty for the Future.
+The Schlumberger Foundation is a nonprofit organization that supports science and technology education.
+Recognizing the link between science, technology, and socio-economic development, as well as the key role of education in realizing individual potential, the Schlumberger Foundation flagship program is Faculty for the Future.

 |Meet three Schlumberger Foundation Faculty for the Future Fellows|